amazeeio/docs/drupal/synchronize_sites.md

 {% endhint %}

 {% hint style='info' %}
-`drush rsync` does not remove already existing files on the target files directory.
+`drush rsync` and also `dfiles` will not remove already existing files on the target files directory.
 Already existing files will be overwritten though.
 Please see https://drushcommands.com/drush-8x/rsync to learn more about additional parameters for `drush rsync`
 {% endhint %}